Dorsata-Recruiting/ha1c-complicated/README.md

 # The Client
 ## Background
 Our client is requesting a design for an Electronic Health Record (EHR) plugin.
-Samples of their data can be found at the [endpoints above](#examples).
+Samples of the data from the EHR can be found at the [endpoints above](#examples).
 Hemoglobin A1c (ha1c in the sample API) is a particularly important indicator for diabetes that the physicians want to track.

 ## Task
 Write browser-executed JavaScript in the framework of your choice (though we have provided a nice starting point for you that you're welcome to use) that uses the API endpoints above to, based on what you've learned by discussing the problem, display information for a particular patient that might be useful for a provider to see.